Omaha Beef: Awards and honors

+Omaha Beef Hall of Fame

 Non-player personnel

-The Beef organization have the only all-male dance team in indoor football, the Rump Roasters, along with an all-female dance team, the Prime dancers.
+The Beef organization have the only all-male dance team in indoor football, the Rump Roasters, along with a dance team, the Prime dancers.
 The Prime dancers have won several awards including the best dance team three times in the UIF and 2009 dance team of the year in the IFL.
 They are ambassadors for the Beef organization as well and perform in conjunction with the Rumproasters.
 The Prime were named Dance team of the Year once again for 2012.

 The mascot for the Beef is an Angus bull named Sir Loin.
 He won mascot of the year three times in UIF and was named 2009 Mascot of the year in the IFL.
 He was named Mascot of the Year for 2011 and again in 2012.